This is a tutorial to make a cool map magnetic board and fun travel-themed pins for those with wanderlust.

-If you use the right map you can also add meaning to an object by personalising it with maps of your favourite places.
-I did this with my personalised map chairs.
+If you use the right map you can also add meaning to an object by personalizing it with maps of your favourite places.
+I did this with my personalized map chairs.

 This map magnetic board would look great in any home office, or teenagers bedroom.
 It would be a great gift for people like my son with wanderlust!

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.